8 Tips for Running a Highly Effective Meeting

 You can easily create a series of cards or an individual card specifically for meetings.
 You can keep this card in the “backlog” column and store running meeting notes, share agendas, and topics to discuss.

-Planning and participating in team meetings don’t have to be a waste of time.
+Planning and participating in team meetings don’t have to be a time waste.
 Plan meetings like a boss with Rindle.